TinosNitso/VanityTXID-Plugin/README.md

 Linux in VirtualBox is only half the speed it was in Windows' own Hyper-V, which doesn't support macOS.

 Next update will increase message limit from 512B to the true limit of 520B.
-With 1337, '2' should probably be 'Z', and maybe '9' should be 'P'.
-With '8' also as 'B', all digits are pronounced as letters.
+1337 will be unchecked by default, but use dict 'OlZEASGTBP'.
 The TTS checkbox will grey-out the other TTS options.
-Script will be slightly simpler.
+Qt script will be simpler.

 v1.3.3:
 - PrivKey & Password now mutable bytearrays instead of immutable strings.